Raj-Shriwastav/Hate-Speech-Detector/README.md

 # Comment Moderation System (Groq/Gemma 2)

-# Project Deprecated: Use `hate-speech-detection-app` instead
+# Project Deprecated: Use the deployed app directly

-**This project is no longer actively maintained.
-Please use the newer version available at [hate-speech-detection-app](link-to-new-repo) for the latest features and updates.**
+**This project's GitHub repository is available for reference, but you can directly access the deployed application here: [Hate Comment Detector](https://hate-comment-detector.streamlit.app/)**

 ---